christianalfoni/react-states/README.md

 const reducer = createReducer<SomeFeature>({
   SOME_STATE: {
     SOME_ACTION: (currentState, action) => ({
-      state: 'SOME_OTHER_STATE',
+      state: "SOME_OTHER_STATE",
     }),
   },
   SOME_OTHER_STATE: {
     SOME_OTHER_ACTION: (currentState, action) => [
       {
-        state: 'SOME_STATE',
+        state: "SOME_STATE",
       },
       {
-        cmd: 'SOME_COMMAND',
+        cmd: "SOME_COMMAND",
       },
     ],
   },